Table of content

 For this type of business, a digital sales and marketing funnel should:

 - Grow and continuously nurture online communities on social media channels with ungated content

-– Employ 2 lead generation layers.
-The first layer should be executed by collecting low engagement leads (signing up for easy to consume content like checklists or quizzes).
-The second layer should draw leads through more demanding campaigns that rely on motivating users to consume content, for example, a campaign that requires users to sign up for webinars or a video series.
+- Employ 2 lead generation layers.
+The first layer should collect low-engagement leads (signing up for easy-to-consume content like checklists or quizzes).
+The second layer should draw leads through more demanding campaigns that rely on motivating users to consume content, such as a campaign requiring users to sign up for webinars or a video series.